AdaCore/spark2014/docs/lrm/source/packages.rst

    Unlike the null literal case, this case has associated dynamic semantics.
-   The *Boolean_*\ ``expression`` (which might typically mention the current instance of the type, although this is not required) is an assertion which is checked (at run time) after any object of the given type, or of any type descended from the given type, is "initialized by default" (see Ada RM 3.3.1).
+   The *Boolean_*\ ``expression`` (which might typically mention the current instance of the type, although this is not required) is an assertion which is checked (at run time) after any object of the given type (or of any descendant of the given type for which the specified aspect is inherited and not overridden), is "initialized by default" (see Ada RM 3.3.1).

+   The *Boolean_*\ ``expression``, if any, causes freezing in the same way as the ``default_expression`` of a ``component_declaration``.
+   [If the expresion is non-static, this means that the expression does not cause freezing where it occurs, but instead when an object of the type is initialized by default.]

    Default_Initial_Condition assertion is an assertion aspect, which means that it may be used in an Assertion_Policy pragma.

-   In the case where an object is initialized by default and multiple Default_Initial_Condition checks are to be performed, checks associated with a more distant ancestor type are performed before those associated with a less distant ancestor type.
-[In other words, if a type T1 is an ancestor of another type T2, then the performance of any check which is explicitly specified for T1 precedes that of any check explicitly specified for T2.]

 Deferred Constants
 ------------------